Concordium/concordium.github.io/README.md

 ## Development

-All of the documentation lives in the `source` directory, here there are subdirectories for Mainnet and Testnet, and a subdirectory `shared` for content which can be shared between the two.
+All of the documentation lives in the `source` directory; here there are subdirectories for Mainnet and `shared` for content which can be shared between the two.

-The way to have shared content, is to make a file in both `mainnet` and `testnet`, which includes the shared content using the `include` directive.
+The way to have shared content is to make a file in `mainnet` which includes the shared content using the `include` directive.

 ```
 .. include:: /../shared/path/to/file.rst